-A 1/4-inch diameter hole (or weep hole) should be drilled in the protective casing immediately above the concrete pad to allow water to drain from the inside of the protective casing.
+A 1⁄4-inch diameter hole (or weep hole) should be drilled in the protective casing immediately above the concrete pad to allow water to drain from the inside of the protective casing.
 Vent holes should not be used for flush-mounted well completions.
-Enough clearance, usually 6 inches, may be left between the lid of the protective casing and the tip of the riser to allow the introduction of sampling equipment and/or pumps.
-All materials chosen shall be documented.
+Enough clearance, usually two to six inches, may be left between the lid of the protective casing and the top of the vertical riser to allow the introduction of sampling equipment and/or pumps.

-Additional design details for a typical above-ground protective casing include the following (variances are approved on a case-by-case basis):
+Additional design details for a typical above-ground protective casing include the following:

 - A 5-foot length of steel or aluminum protective casing shall extend approximately 2.5 feet above ground surface and set into the protective apron (aluminum or schedule 80 PVC may be used in environments due to its corrosion resistant characteristics); - The protective casing inside diameter is typically at least 4 inches greater than the nominal diameter of the well riser; - An aluminum-hinged cover or loose-fitting telescopic slip-joint-type cap may be used to keep precipitation and cap runoff out of the casing; - All protective casing covers/caps are commonly secured to the protective casing by means of a padlock at the time the protective casing is installed; - If practical, all padlocks at a given site should be keyed alike; - Typically, no more than a 2-inch clearance should be left between the top of the protective casing and the top of the well riser.
 This spacing may be required for installation of monitoring and/or pumping devices.
-If, however, other equipment will be used for water-level determinations, a smaller spacing (two inches or less) may be necessary; - Only the outside of the protective casing, hinges (if present), and covers/caps are typically painted with a paintbrush (no aerosol can).
+If, however, other equipment will be used for water-level determinations, a smaller spacing (two inches or less) may be necessary.
+In cases that may require a larger clearance (more than two inches), the driller should consult with the ARA on a case-by-case basis as part of the overall plan; - Only the outside of the protective casing, hinges (if present), and covers/caps are typically painted with a paintbrush (no aerosol can).
 Paint shall dry prior to initially sampling that well.